I’m always looking for natural ways to help anxiety and stress. Both in myself and with clients.

 Here’s 5 natural ways to help anxiety and stress….

 The more you can see the truth, the easier it is to accept.
-It’s what so, and speeding to the movie on a crowded freeway won’t help reduce your anxiety.
-Accept what is, even if it’s bad news, and acknowledge that tomorrow can bring a new insight into this.
-In fact, celebrate that tomorrow can bring a new insight!
+Accept what IS, even if it’s bad news, and acknowledge that tomorrow can bring a new insight into this.
+In fact, celebrate that tomorrow might bring a new insight!

 2).
 Take Passion Flower extract (here’s the one we use in our clinic in alcohol or glycerite tincture form).
-It’s safe for everyone except young children and you can take it as often as desired.
+It’s safe for everyone except very young children – take as often as desired day or night.
 It’s the most popular product at my Diet and Health Center in San Antonio.

 4).
 Learn to say NO with grace and dignity.
-“I’m so sorry I won’t be able to co-host the event but I certainly look forward to seeing you there”.
-“Thanks for inviting me to the movie, but I have a long day at work.
+“I’m so sorry I won’t be able to host the Food Drive but I can make a donation”.
+“Thanks for inviting me to your hangout, but I had a long day.
 How about Saturday?”

 5).
 Rest.
 Eat.
 (No fasting!).
 Slow down your breathing.
 (Read this blog post on over-breathing).
 Learn EFT (Emotional Freedom Techniques).
-Have your adrenal Cortisol levels tested to see if they are too high.
+Test your adrenal Cortisol levels with Salivary Hormone Testing to see if they are too high.
 If you are chronically anxious, do not over-exercise or exercise competitively.
 Just have fun and move your body.
 Learn to be more peaceful and relax.
 Take charge of your mind and body, and put a smile on your face whenever you can.